tokamak-network/threshold-signature-Frost/wasm/README.md

 This directory contains the core cryptographic library for the Tokamak-FROST client, compiled to WebAssembly (WASM).
 It exposes a suite of functions to JavaScript, enabling web applications to perform complex cryptographic operations for Distributed Key Generation (DKG) and interactive threshold signing using the FROST protocol.

-The library handles ECDSA key management, message signing, ECIES encryption/decryption, and the multi-round protocols required for FROST.
+The library handles both ECDSA (secp256k1) and EdDSA (Ed25519) key management, message signing, ECIES encryption/decryption, and the multi-round protocols required for FROST.

 ## How to Build